zombeani/kjs_pollution_filters/README.md

 example code from this video: https://www.youtube.com/watch?v=frVbxNTwT2g

-its for forge 1.20.1, and you need TerraFirmaCraft, KubeJS, and Pollution of the Realms, Advanced Chimneys, and Create
+its for forge 1.20.1, and you need TerraFirmaCraft, KubeJS, Pollution of the Realms, Advanced Chimneys, and Create

 # features
 right clicking a filter with an empty hand should report how much pollution it has collected (if any)